The Mile High Key Lime Pie Eatin’ Contest! July 4th 11am

 Cheer on the Champions!

 Not up for the challenge?
-Take a front row seat and cheer the champions as the brave contestants tie their hands behind their backs and dive face first into a mountain of Key Lime goodness.
+Take a front row seat and cheer the champions as our brave contestants tie their hands behind their backs and dive face first into a mountain of Key Lime goodness.
 These pie eaters don't mess around.
 The whipped cream is piled high, and with two past champions competing, this is without a doubt the best way to start your 4th of July.
 The event is free to watch and you just might end up on TV.
 Food, drinks, and Key Lime pie you can eat as slowly as you like are available for purchase at the Waterfront Brewery.

 The Time to Beat!

 The current record for eating a 9" Key Lime Pie is held by Key West local Steve Carr who devoured the entire pie in 78 seconds!
 Steve will be returning in 2016 to defend his championship.
-Will you be the one to take Steve's championship belt away?
+Will you be the one to take Steve's Championship Belt away?

 - Please note that all decisions made by judges are final.
 The official rules are intended as a guideline for spectators and participants.